Guide to Assembling a Computer: Choosing the Components

 STEP 1: MOTHERBOARD

-The first step is to choose the format of the motherboard, based on the size of the computer we want to assemble.
+The motherboard is the heart of the system, where all the other components are connected.
+The first step is to choose the form factor of the motherboard, which depends on the size of the computer you want to assemble.
+The main form factors are:

 STEP 2: PROCESSOR (CPU)